Home Basic Facts History Old Days Old Liveries Photos People Uniform In-Flight Memorabilia Accidents Forum Feedback

 Flight number: PK-205

-Remarks: The Convair descended and struck the ground after a take off at night from Delhi-Palam Airport.
+Remarks: The Convair descended and struck ground after take off at night from Delhi-Palam Airport.
+The aircraft crashed outside airport boundary fence.

-Probable cause: "The Captain did not properly observe and interpret his flight instruments and thus inadvertently permitted the aircraft to descend to the ground immediately after a night take off during which no visual reference was possible.
-A contributory factor may have been the slow reactions of the Captain due to his state of health"
+Probable cause: "The captain did not properly observe and interpret his flight instruments and thus inadvertently permitted the aircraft to descend to the ground immediately after a night take off during which no visual reference was possible.
+A contributory factor may have been the slow reactions of captain due to his state of health".

 Source: ICAO Accident Digest, Circular 59-AN/54 (135-138)